-Examples of those who spent many years working on their project include French poet, novelist, and dramatist of the Romantic movement Victor Hugo who began planning a major novel about social misery and injustice as early as the 1830s, but a full 17 years were needed for Les Misérables to be realized and finally published in 1862.
+Examples of artists who spent many years working on their project include French poet, novelist, and dramatist of the Romantic movement Victor Hugo who began planning a major novel about social misery and injustice as early as the 1830s, but a full 17 years were needed for Les Misérables to be realized and finally published in 1862.
 Additionally, Jonathan Larson lived in poverty, waited tables, and worked seven years to bring his rock opera Rent to the stage.
 Author J.R.R.
 Tolkien took seven years to write The Hobbit and 16 years to write the sequel The Lord of the Rings.
-Film directors Todd Robinson and Edward North are two other examples of individuals who both worked on passion projects for extended periods of time.

 More recently, Julie K. Anderson a sculptural ceramic artist and founding director of Warehome Studios, an educational space for ceramics and kiln-formed glass in Steamboat Springs, Colorado, provided the following advice for artists and passion projects.
 “Having multiple sources of income other than just selling your artwork is very important when you are first starting off and possibly throughout your career as an artist.
 A diversified stream of income has allowed me to experiment and make the work I truly want to make, rather than just making work that I know will sell.
 I learned that trying to please everyone with the type of art I make is a recipe for making pieces that are not so great.
 It also made me hate making art; I was bored by it.
 Create the work that you truly love and the right buyers will come along eventually.
 This way, you can stay your own personal creative path, but in the meantime, you can feed yourself and keep a roof over your head with your alternate source of income.”
 Leveraging multiple revenue streams allows you to maintain your life while you pursue your passion project over an extended period of time.